 Hair follicles that are sensitive to DHT must be exposed to the hormone for a prolonged period of time for the affected follicle to complete the miniaturization process.
 Today, with proper intervention, this process can be slowed or even stopped if caught early enough.

 What male pattern baldness sufferers inherit are hair follicles with a genetic sensitivity to dihydrotestosterone (DHT).
 Dihydrotestosterone (DHT) is a derivative or by-product of testosterone.
+Learn more about the role DHT plays in male pattern baldness.

 Published on March 1, 2010